amy941/My_Little_Story/README.md

 (anh nha cu Yen Bay)

 ---
-**When my parents had their first child, my oldest sister Anh, they decided to open a small coffee shop.** ☕
+**When my parents had their first child, my oldest sister Ánh, they decided to open a small coffee shop.** ☕

 **Our family's livelihood relied on that little shop.
 Life wasn’t easy.
 But honestly?
 My siblings and I had the best childhood growing up in Vietnam.** 👧🏻👧🏻👧🏻